bjuppa/laravel-blog/DEVELOPMENT.md

 - `composer show -D -o` can be used to check how far behind latest version the currently installed dependencies are.
 - `composer update` will install the latest versions of dependencies.

+[Travis CI](https://travis-ci.org/bjuppa/laravel-blog) is set up to run tests on multiple versions of PHP and Laravel whenever a git push or a PR is made.

 Running `composer clearCompiledViews` will delete the contents of `vendor/orchestra/testbench-core/laravel/storage/framework/views/` and this is automatically triggered when composer updates dependencies.